TanishqAtrey/decoder-only-transformer-from-scratch/README.md

 3. **Learning rate too high during SFT** — stay in the `1e-5`–`5e-5` range for full fine-tuning; anything above `1e-4` risks catastrophic forgetting.
 4. **Tokenizer mismatch** — the `tokenizer.model` used at inference must be the exact one used during pretraining/SFT.
 5. **KV-cache mishandling during generation** — caches must be initialized as a list of `None` per layer, not a bare `None` (already fixed in `kanha/core/generation.py`, but worth knowing if you modify it).

 ---

-## Known limitations / roadmap

-- **Full-scale training hasn't been run yet.** The pipeline is verified correct end-to-end (toy demo above, unit tests), but real numbers on the actual datasets (WikiText-103, TinyStories, Alpaca, OpenHermes, HH-RLHF) — perplexity, instruction-following quality, DPO win-rate — are the next step, not something claimed here.
-- **GQA is implemented but not integrated.** `kanha/core/layers_gqa.py` is correct and independently benchmarked (see above), but `model.py` still uses standard MHA.
-To close the gap: add `n_kv_heads` to `config.yaml` and have `KanhaModel` build `TransformerBlockGQA` layers when it's set.
-- **Fused-attention speedup is a citation, not a project measurement.** `kanha_benchmarks/bench_attention.py` exists to close this gap with a number specific to this codebase and hardware.
-- **Activation memory during training** (as opposed to weights/gradients/optimizer state) hasn't been separately profiled; worth measuring with `torch.cuda.max_memory_allocated()` / `torch.mps.current_allocated_memory()` during an actual training step.
-- **RAG and tool-use** are implemented and unit-tested (`tests/test_rag.py`) but don't yet have an end-to-end "before RAG / after RAG" comparison on a fixed question set.

----